Trump’s Iran tweet quickly and deservedly became an ALL-CAPS meme

-Twitter had better batten down the hatches, because President Trump has discovered the caps lock key.
+Twitter had better batten down the hatches because President Trump has discovered the caps lock key.

 On Sunday, the president hit the button and fired off a strongly worded warning to Iranian President Hassan Rouhani.
 However, Trump didn’t include the @ sign in the tweet, so it’s unclear if Rouhani received the missive.